zhenghaohe/philipcdavis.github.io/posts/command-palette-interfaces.md

 # Command Palette Interfaces

-The command palette is a powerful UI pattern, and it seems to be making a resurgence.
+The command palette seems to be making a resurgence.
 I couldn't be happier.
 It's one of my favorite UI patterns.

 Command palettes allow you to create a friendly and fast way to interact with your interface.
 They are more user friendly than traditional command line interfaces, but offer many of the same ergonomic advantages.
 They can be used with just your keyboard, but are often usable with mouse or trackpad inputs.
 You see command palettes often in text editors, and often used for Search.
 Spotlight is a great examples of a widely used command palette.